xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### Bitarray indexes

-Bitarray indexes were only half-way documented and integrated in previous versions of ArangoDB so their benefit was limited.
-The support for bitarray indexes has thus been removed in ArangoDB 2.3.
-It is not possible to create indexes of type "bitarray" with ArangoDB 2.3.
+Bitarray indexes were only half-way documented and integrated in previous versions of AvocadoDB so their benefit was limited.
+The support for bitarray indexes has thus been removed in AvocadoDB 2.3.
+It is not possible to create indexes of type "bitarray" with AvocadoDB 2.3.

-When a collection is opened that contains a bitarray index definition created with a previous version of ArangoDB, ArangoDB will ignore it and log the following
+When a collection is opened that contains a bitarray index definition created with a previous version of AvocadoDB, AvocadoDB will ignore it and log the following
 warning:

-    index type 'bitarray' is not supported in this version of ArangoDB and is ignored
+    index type 'bitarray' is not supported in this version of AvocadoDB and is ignored

-Future versions of ArangoDB may automatically remove such index definitions so the warnings will eventually disappear.
+Future versions of AvocadoDB may automatically remove such index definitions so the warnings will eventually disappear.